Traps to Developers

 -

 CORS (cross-origin resource sharing).
-When sending HTTP(S) request to another website (origin), the browser will stop JS to get response unless the server's response contains header
+For requests to another website (origin), the browser will prevent JS from getting response, unless the server's response contains header

 Other